-With observations through May 27, we continue to predict a potential bloom severity range of 2.5-4.5 (Mild to Moderate bloom conditions), similar to the 2016 (Mild) or 2022 and 2024 (Moderate) blooms.
-Through the spring, conditions have been relatively dry except for a large precipitation and associated river discharge event in early April and another moderate precipitation event in early May.
+With observations through June 2, we continue to predict a potential bloom severity range of 2.5-4.5 (Mild to Moderate bloom conditions), similar to the 2016 (Mild) or 2022 and 2024 (Moderate) blooms.
+Through the spring, conditions have been near normal, which included a large precipitation and associated river discharge event in early April and another moderate precipitation event in early May.
 The projected bloom severity incorporates the predictions of near normal precipitation and river discharge for the remainder of the loading season (June-July).
+We plan to issue the next bulletin in three weeks, on June 26.